My Story:

-I have been riding just about anything with two wheels now for over 45 years--from BMX, to moto hare scrambles to mountain bikes.
-However, in 2011, despite many years of experience, I suffered a major mountain bike accident that damaged the vertebrae in my neck and blew out my knee.
-This opened my eyes to the need for improving control in my riding.
-I have since then invested myself in developing techniques to ride safely without sacrificing any of the joy of the sport.
-I believe that good riding should be accomplished with technique, confidence and skill--not just luck.
+Lon has been riding two wheels in the woods now for over 50 years--from BMX, to moto hare scrambles to mountain bikes.
+However, in 2011, despite all of his experience, he slightly broke his neck.
+This made him realize the need for improving control in his riding.
+He has since then invested in developing techniques to ride more safely without sacrificing any of the joy of the sport.
+He believes that good riding should be accomplished with technique and skill--not just luck and false confidence.

-Having an earned doctorate, I have served as an instructor in both youth athletics and adult academics.
-I have applied my instruction skills to a sport that I am passionate about…mountain biking.
-I have been riding the classic mountain bike trails from the old growth forests in Oregon, to the deserts of Nevada and Arizona, to the ski lift trails in California, Utah, Colorado, and West Virginia, to the Adirondacks Mountains in New York, to the mountainous coffee plantations in Costa Rica, and the hundreds, no, thousands of miles between.
-I have studied with numerous instructors over the years and have applied their combined wisdom to my own riding and teaching.
-I am eager to share what I have had to learn the hard way.
+Having an earned doctorate, Lon has served as an instructor in both athletics and academics.
+He has applied his teaching skills to a sport that he is passionate about…mountain biking.
+He has been riding the classic mountain bike trails from the old growth forests in Oregon, to the deserts of Nevada and Arizona, to the ski lift trails in California, Utah, Colorado, and West Virginia, to the Adirondacks Mountains in New York, to the mountainous coffee plantations in Costa Rica, to Whistler and Squamish of British Columbia, to Brazil, to the Dominican Republic, and to the hundreds, no, thousands of miles between.
+Lon has studied with numerous instructors over the years and has applied their combined wisdom to his own riding and teaching.
+He is eager to share what he has had to learn the hard way.

 Techniques are the same for cross country, trail, enduro, and downhill, but some are more difficult on a downhill bike, while others are more difficult on a cross country bike.
 At age 51, I was on an enduro bike for this rock roll, but a younger, more gifted rider may be able to ride it successfully on a cross country bike.
 However, if he or she could, then their body postion, braking, and terrain awareness would need to be almost identical to mine.